syncthing/docs/specs/bep-v1.rst

 16 GiB - up              16 MiB
 =================  ============

 An implementation MAY deviate from the block size rule when there is good reason to do so.
-For example, if a file has been indexed at a certain block size and grows beyond 2000 blocks, it may be retained at the current block size for practical reasons.
+For example, if a file has been indexed at a certain block size and grows beyond 2000 blocks it may be retained at the current block size for practical reasons.
 When there is no overriding reason to the contrary, such as when indexing a new file for the first time, the block size rule above SHOULD be followed.

 An implementation MUST therefore accept files with a block size differing from the above rule.